nleaf/nleaf.github.io/_posts/2014-03-07-business-continuity-preparing-disaster-matter-size.md

 #### Preparing for a Disaster

 Take a moment to evaluate your company’s [disaster recovery plan](/managed-services/disaster-recovery/ "Disaster Recovery as a Service").
 Just how prepared are you to handle a disruption to computing resources?
 Forget about those large scale events, and instead think along the lines of a power outage, a downed phone line or office flooding.
 Can you afford a disruption to your network, even for a few hours?
 If you would like to learn more about business continuity planning, Expedient can help.
 [Contact us](https://www.expedient.com/support/ "Support") today for more information.

+_As Senior Vice President and Chief Operating Officer, Jonathan Rosenson is responsible for overseeing organizational functions that drive growth at Expedient.
+Jon additionally acts as an external spokesperson conveying the Expedient story._ [_Follow him_](https://twitter.com/rosenson) _on Twitter._